Kalari Chikitsa is an ancient system of musculoskeletal treatments based on Ayurveda and Siddha Veda.

 At Kalari Ayurveda Centre, marma applications are an important part of our treatments for injuries and pain related conditions.
 Our method of marma applications comes from the martial arts tradition in Kerala, South India.

 Herbal medicine has always been a part of Kalaripayattu, the traditional martial art of Kerala.
 For a Kalaripayattu student, traditional medicine making is an integral element of their physical and mental training.

-Learn Kalaripayattu, the ancient Indian martial art form, in Brisbane.
+Learn Kalaripayattu, the ancient Indian martial art form, in Brisbane and Gold Coast.